njben/fedramp-iaas-webapp/README.md

 Please feel free to open and submit a GitHub issue pertaining to the error you are experiencing.

+There is a known bug when initializing backups for this solution.
+If Azure reports a missing 'Microsoft Visual C++ Redistributable' for any VM, attempt to initiate backup through the Azure portal.

+Be very mindful of edits made to the JSON templates, as that can affect the integrity of the blueprint deployment.
+Editing the templates is recommended only for users familiar with utilizing Azure Resource Manager APIs for Azure deployments.

 #### How to delete deployed resources

 To help with deleting protected resources, use custom-scripts/deleteProtectedItems.ps1 -- this PowerShell script will removing the delete lock on the resources inside your Recovery Services vault.
-Note, you will first need to edit the script to include your subscription ID and Recovery Service vault name.
+Note, you will first need to edit the script to include your subscription ID.
+The default Recovery Service Vault name of 'AZ-RCV-01' is already set in the script.

 ## Disclaimer